Electrostatic powder coating – an economical and ecological solution

 Quality and ecology are top priorities at GEMA Switzerland.
 The company maintains a modern coating laboratory at its headquarters in St. Gallen, Switzerland, where it conducts coating tests in cooperation with its customers.

 The test results are effectively incorporated in the planning of the complex coating systems and thus enable customer-specific and tailor-made solutions.
-"While the Graco Group (which GEMA Switzerland has been a member of since 2012) uses wet paint, GEMA Switzerland has specialized in powder coating and is the market leader in this field," explains Axel Forster, Manager Controls & Automation at GEMA Switzerland.
+"While the Graco Group (which GEMA Switzerland has been a member of since 2012) uses wet paint, GEMA Switzerland has specialized in powder coating and is the market leader in this field," explains Axel Forster, Manager Controls and Automation at GEMA Switzerland.

 Well-known chassis, automobile and furniture manufacturers have elements such as engine parts, rims and furniture frames electrostatically powder-coated in large quantities in cabins manufactured by GEMA Switzerland.
 "This is not only more cost-effective and thus more economical than wet paint, especially when it comes to color homogeneity and high quantities, but also more ecological," continues the HTL engineer, who studied at Rapperswil University of Applied Sciences.